Jewish Diaspora Book Review

-Villa Romana del Casale located in Piazza Armerina in Sicilian heartland is not-to-be missed site for all history and art enthusiasts.
+Villa Romana del Casale located in Piazza Armerina in the Sicilian heartland is a not-to-be missed site for all history and art enthusiasts.
 Covered by layers of mud for 700 years, rediscovered in 1950, and reopened in 2003 after over forty years of reconstruction, the Villa is a treasure trove of the best Roman mosaics in existence today.Continue reading “Villa Romana Sicily – Must See for Italy History Buffs”

 The third largest city of Sicily, a UNESCO-listed Catania lies in close proximity to the majestic mountain Etna.
 The city was always subject to the brooding moods of that volcano.
 In the late 1600s, Mt.
 Etna struck twice: first drowning Catania and over 12,000 of its inhabitants in boiling lava, and then, in less than 25 years, leveling the city again by a murderous earthquake.
 Only 2,000 people survived.
 However, like phoenix out of ashes, Catania, rebuilt by architects from Rome, was reborn as one of the greatest baroque cities of the Mediterranean.Continue reading “Overlooked by visitors, Catania is a masterpiece of Sicilian Baroque”